CEA-COSMIC/pysap/docs/source/installation.rst

 A a |link-to-conda| ``environment.yml`` file is provided to facilitate the installation of the required PySAP dependencies along with some optional dependencies that provide additional features.
-To build the environment run:
+To build the environment run the following.

 .. code-block:: bash

   conda env create -f environment.yml

-Then to activate the environment run:
+Then to activate the environment run the following.

 .. code-block:: bash